vmzhivetyev/betaflight/README.md

 We are especially interested in the "Max Stress Level" reported by the ESC which represent how well the commutation of the motor is going on.
 Higher values = worse commutation (more heat, less torque, higher risk of desyncs).
 This value is reported by the ESC once a second.

+Includes mutiple new debug modes.
+Proper interpretation of such debug data is not supported by the Blackbox Explorer.

+New OSD element is added to show current values of "Max Stress Level" for each motor (4 numbers in 4 lines one under another just like rpm data).
+It's also colored (yellow when ESC reports demag timeouts and red when ESC reports desync).
+To enable it check the "Unknown 1" OSD Element in the list of elements in OSD tab of Betaflight Configurator.

 > [!NOTE]
 > In Bluejay 0.21.0 the reported "Max Stress Level" is the maximum value since the quad was armed (not the max during the last second).
 This can be fixed with [custom Bluejay build](https://github.com/bird-sanctuary/bluejay/commit/1b61ea2345dc435f9e0b7a994e29d7e772325f71).